syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 The following screenshot displays resource allocation for tasks in Gantt chart.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img10.png" Caption="Gantt chart with resource allocation for tasks"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img10.png" Caption="Figure 10 :Gantt chart with resource allocation for tasks"%}

 By following these steps, you have learnt how to provide data source to Gantt chart, how to configure Gantt to set task relationships, assign resources for each task, and add toolbar with necessary buttons.